 It’s important that only trained professionals perform asbestos sampling, as improper sampling techniques can cause the fibres to become airborne, which can be extremely dangerous.
 The presence or absence of asbestos within a material must be verified by laboratory sampling with analysis and results by a NATA accredited laboratory.

-If you suspect that asbestos may be present on your project site, contact your local Douglas Partners branch for a trained professional to conduct an asbestos inspection.
+If you encounter asbestos or suspect that asbestos be present on your project site, contact your local Douglas Partners branch for a trained professional to conduct an asbestos inspection.

 Download our guide to Asbestos Management Plans (AMPs) below.